Colleges & Departments

 Composed of 8 departments, with programs that interact with departments in other colleges, centers of research and other related groups.

-- Department of Family Relations & Applied Nutrition
+- Department of Family Relations and Applied Nutrition

 - Department of Psychology